benkehoe/aws-export-credentials/README.md

 You can then use `my-assumed-role` like any other profile.
 It uses the AWS SDKs' built-in support for role assumption, rather than relying on third party code.
 It also gets you credential refreshing from the SDKs, where getting the credentials in the manner below cannot refresh them when they expire.

+You can then, if needed, export the assumed role credentials with `aws-export-credentials --profile my-assumed-role`.

 But if you absolutely must have ad hoc role assumption on the command line, you can accomplish that through [`aws-assume-role-lib`](https://github.com/benkehoe/aws-assume-role-lib#command-line-use).